List of Coronation Street characters introduced in 1968: Gordon Clegg

 Gordon Clegg (also Preston), played by Bill Kenwright, made his first on-screen appearance on 15 April 1968.
 Kenwright played the role until 1995 and Geoffrey Leesley took over from 2002-04.
 On 31 January 2012, Sharon Marshall revealed Kenwright would reprise his role as Gordon for Betty Williams' (Betty Driver) funeral, which was broadcast in April that year.

 In 1968, Les Clegg (John Sharp) bought the Corner Shop and the Cleggs moved there, with Gordon living in the flat above the shop.
 Maggie wanted Gordon to focus on his studies and not work behind the counter so Maggie was dismayed when Gordon fell for young Lucille Hewitt (Jennifer Moss).
-Lucille took some convincing to agree to go out with Gordon, as she thought he was too mothered by Maggie, but he impressed her when he fought for her attentions with Gary Strauss and Ray Langton (Neville Buswell).
+Lucille took some convincing to agree to go out with Gordon, as she thought he was too mothered by Maggie, but he impressed her when he fought for her attentions with Gary Strauss ([Callen Angelo) and Ray Langton (Neville Buswell).
 Gordon and Lucille faced Maggie's objections when Gordon decided to show Lucille that he was committed to her by suggesting that they elope to Gretna Green and return as husband and wife, even though it would mean missing his exams.
 He and Lucille went to the railway station, without telling their families but when they missed their train; Lucille convinced him that they should return.
 Gordon passed his exams and began thinking about his career prospects.
 As Lucille pressed ahead with wedding preparations and set a date for Easter Saturday 1969, Gordon realised he could not marry her and cancelled the wedding.
 Ashamed of his actions, he took a job at the head office of an accountancy firm in London and upset Maggie by moving there permanently.

 In 1971, Gordon became engaged to Jennifer Swann.
 She visited Weatherfield to meet Maggie but she and Gordon did not marry.
 Gordon returned to Weatherfield in 1974 for Maggie and Ron Cooke's wedding.
 Gordon gave Maggie away and saw her off as she moved to Zaire with Ron.
 Gordon agreed to handle the sale of the shop but arranged to rent it to Megan "Granny" Hopkins for £14 a week, with the money counting towards the eventual sale to the Hopkins'.
-Before returning to London, he infuriated Betty by having a one-night stand with Beverley Mather.
+Before returning to London, he infuriated Betty by having a one-night stand with Beverley Mather (Sue Cornell).
 The Hopkins' were determined to get a good deal on the shop and they found Gordon's birth certificate behind a sideboard, revealing his true mother's name.
 Granny Hopkins was intending to blackmail Gordon but Maggie told him the truth before the Hopkins' could.
 Gordon was stunned by the news and reacted initially by warning the Hopkins', who did a midnight flit, and going out to celebrate the fact that Les was not his father.
 After getting over the initial shock, he began treating Betty as his mother.
 In 1976, Gordon visited to arrange the sale of the shop to Renee Bradshaw (Madge Hindle).